 With over 2,500 students, alumni, faculty, and staff living in Hoboken, members of the Stevens community are committed to giving back to their university’s hometown.
 A variety of student groups, special programming, research projects, in-kind contributions and initiatives by faculty and staff are dedicated to providing service to our Hoboken neighbors and improving the public good.

-Each year as a part of a Freshman Orientation, the Office of Undergraduate Student Life offers a day of community service trips and activities for new students to participate in.
-Past trips have included the Liberty Humane Society, the Jubilee Center, Hoboken Grace Church, Garden Street Farmers Market, Hoboken Parking Authority, Operation Gratitude and the Hoboken Library.
+Each year as a part of a Freshman Orientation, the entire class participates in service projects throughout Hoboken.
+Past volunteer projects have involved the Hoboken Shelter, Hoboken Community Center, True Mentors, Liberty Humane Society, the Jubilee Center, Hoboken Grace Church, St. Matthew Lutheran Trinity Church, Garden Street Farmers Market, Hoboken Parking Authority, Operation Gratitude, and the Hoboken Library.

 Stevens THRIVE is an annual volunteer expo and wellness event for students.
 Community-based organizations are invited to host a table at the volunteer expo to educate students about their mission, create service partnerships, and recruit students for volunteer opportunities.
 For more information, contact Gabrielle Guider at [email protected]